Edit Content

 The main factors contributing to AAA development are:

-• Advanced age: The frequency increases especially in men over 65.
+• Advanced age: The prevalence increases, especially in men over the age of 65.

-• Family history: The risk significantly increases if there’s a history of AAA in first-degree relatives.
+• Family history: The risk of developing an abdominal aortic aneurysm (AAA) increases significantly if a first-degree relative has a history of the condition.

-• Atherosclerosis (hardening of the arteries): Loss of elasticity occurs due to calcium and cholesterol buildup in the vessel wall.
+• Atherosclerosis (hardening of the arteries): A loss of elasticity in the arterial walls occurs due to the buildup of calcium and cholesterol, leading to vessel stiffening and narrowing.

-• Male gender: It’s 4-6 times more common compared to women.
+• Male gender: The condition is 4 to 6 times more common in men than in women.

-• Hypertension: Constant high pressure on the vessel wall triggers dilation.
+• Hypertension: Constant high blood pressure puts stress on the vessel wall, promoting its weakening and eventual dilation.

 What Are the Symptoms?